Free Guide for Austin & Georgetown Women

 What is osteogenic loading?

-OsteoStrong uses uniquely designed robotic musculoskeletal therapy equipment to safely load your body and trigger adaptive responses that stimulate growth of bone and muscle.
-This is called osteogenic loading — the principle that bones adapt and grow stronger when they receive forces above a specific threshold.
+OsteoStrong uses uniquely designed equipment to safely load your musculoskeletal system and trigger adaptive responses that stimulate growth of bone and muscle.
+This is called osteogenic loading - the principle that bones adapt and grow stronger when they receive forces above a specific threshold.
+Sessions are just 15 minutes, once per week, and are guided by a certified coach.

 2